-The SUSY hybrid inflation model is defined as the following superpotential \cite{FtermInf2,FtermInf};
+The SUSY hybrid inflation model is defined as the following superpotential \cite{FtermInf2,FtermInf}:

-where $\phi$ and $\overline{\phi}$ are a conjugate pair of superfields carrying gauge and/or global charges.
-At the SUSY minimum, $S=0$ and $|\phi|=|\overline{\phi}|=M$ by including the D-term potential, breaking a symmetry by the non-zero vacuum expectation values (VEVs) of $\phi$ and $\overline{\phi}$.
+where $\psi$ and $\overline{\psi}$ are a conjugate pair of superfields carrying gauge and/or global charges.
+At the SUSY minimum, $S=0$ and $|\psi|=|\overline{\psi}|=M$ by including the D-term potential, breaking a symmetry by the non-zero vacuum expectation values (VEVs) of $\psi$ and $\overline{\psi}$.
 Inflation starts when the inflaton $S$ is much deviated from the minimum, $S\gtrsim M$.
-Then, the complex scalars, $\phi$ and $\overline{\phi}$ achieve heavy masses, by which $\phi=\overline{\phi}=0$ during inflation.
+Then, the complex scalars, $\psi$ and $\overline{\psi}$ obtain heavy masses, by which $\psi=\overline{\psi}=0$ during inflation.
 It is the quasi-stable point.
 Thus, the superpotential is dominated by $W=\kappa SM^2$ during inflation.
-It provides the positive constant vacuum energy density $\kappa^2 M^4$, which gives rise to inflation.
+It provides a positive constant vacuum energy density $\kappa^2 M^4$, which gives rise to inflation.
 As mentioned above, the superpotential $W=\kappa SM^2$ and the minimal K${\rm \ddot{a}}$hler potential do not raise the ``$\eta$ problem.''
-Since the higher order terms of the singlet $S$ in the superpotential destroys the slow-roll conditions, they should be forbidden by introducing the U(1)$_R$ symmetry.
-The triggering condition for inflation, $S\gtrsim M$ would be possible, if the universe was hot enough before inflation was initiated.
+Since the higher order terms of the singlet $S$ in the superpotential destroys the slow-roll conditions, they should be forbidden by introducing the U(1)$_R$ symmetry.\footnote{U(1)$_R$ is eventually broken e.g. by SUSY breaking effect or instanton effect.
+If U(1)$_R$ is broken at the hidden sector, the U(1)$_R$ axion cannot be the QCD axion.} The triggering condition for inflation, $S\gtrsim M$ would be possible, if the universe was hot enough before inflation was initiated.

 Because of the positive vacuum energy, SUSY is broken and so the constant scalar potential is quantum mechanically corrected.
 Neglecting the SUGRA corrections, thus, the scalar potential is given by \cite{FtermInf}